hksagentur/kirby-webform/README.md

 Download the project archive and copy the files to the plugin directory of your kirby installation.
 By default this directory is located at `/site/plugins`.

-## Usage

-This plugin provides a new blueprint for form pages.
-Users can use this blueprint to create new form pages and select one of multiple predefined forms.
-These forms are controlled by configuration files in a custom directory (`site/forms` by default).
-The configuration files can be used to specify the e-mail address to which submissions should be sent, as well as the validation criteria for individual fields.

 ## Configuration

 Add a configuration file for a new form in `site/forms`.
-You can also use the custom CLI command to generate a file to start from (`kirby webform:make`).
+You can also use a custom CLI command to generate the required files (`kirby make:webform`).

 Each form should at least provide a display name: